Tasmanian Devil (Looney Tunes): Later appearances

 Taz appeared in the 1983 movie Daffy Duck's Movie: Fantastic Island as Yosemite Sam's first mate.

 Taz was going to have a cameo in the 1988 film Who Framed Roger Rabbit, but was later dropped for unknown reasons.

 Taz appeared in various episodes of Tiny Toon Adventures, being the mentor of Dizzy Devil.
 In the reboot series Tiny Toons Looniversity, he appears as the Coffeehouse owner of Loo Bru.
 He was voiced by Jeff Bergman, Maurice LaMarche, Noel Blanc and Greg Burson.

 In 1991, Taz starred in his own show Taz-Mania, which ran for four seasons; Taz was voiced by long time voice actor Jim Cummings.

 Taz appeared in Animaniacs, in the episodes "Draculee, Draculaa/Phranken-Runt" and "Cutie and the Beast/Boo Happens/Noel".
 He also appeared in "Suffragette City" in the 2020 reboot series.

 Taz appeared in an episode of The Sylvester & Tweety Mysteries entitled "The Scare Up There", where he is revealed to have stolen peanut packs from the flights.

 Taz appeared in the 1996 feature film Space Jam, as part of the TuneSquad, voiced by Dee Bradley Baker.
 He also appeared in the 2003 feature film Looney Tunes: Back in Action, voiced by Brendan Fraser.

 An infant version of Taz is one of the regular characters in Baby Looney Tunes, voiced by Ian James Corlett.

-In Scooby-Doo 2: Monsters Unleashed, Scooby-Doo briefly transforms into the Tasmanian Devil after drinking a potion.
+In the 2004 film Scooby-Doo 2: Monsters Unleashed, Scooby-Doo briefly transforms into the Tasmanian Devil after drinking a potion.

 Taz appeared in The Looney Tunes Show episode "Devil Dog", voiced again by Jim Cummings.
 In the show, he is portrayed walking on four legs like a real Tasmanian Devil and his eyes are bloodshot red (later turned yellow when Bugs uses a taming trick that Speedy Gonzales taught him).
 Initially, Bugs believed Taz to be a dog and kept him as a house pet much to his roommate Daffy Duck's discomfort.
 Eventually, Bugs learned the truth and tried to return him to his home in Tasmania, only to find out that Taz would rather live with him, naming him "Poochie".
 Taz subsequently appears in the following episodes "The Foghorn Leghorn Story", "Newspaper Thief", and "Bugs and Daffy Get a Job".
 Taz later played a major part in "Ridiculous Journey" where he, Sylvester (whom Taz tried to eat) and Tweety were accidentally sent to Alaska by Yosemite Sam.
 The three of them work to get home while encountering other characters and avoiding tracker Blacque Jacque Shellacque.
 Eventually, they make it home when it turned out that Blacque was hired by Yosemite Sam to retrieve the three on behalf of Bugs and Granny.

 Taz originally appeared in the series Wabbit as Theodore Tasmanian, an accountant at Chesterfield Consultants who tries to repress his vicious side.
 Unlike most versions of the character, he spoke more coherently.
 He was also married and had a child.
 Taz eventually returned to his original characterization and way of speaking when the series was retooled as New Looney Tunes.